ehoffmanncsa/eric_test/README.md

 There is a simple Rake task to run all test scripts that ends with "_test.rb" in this repo, all you have to do is run

     $ rake test

+`rake test` is the default rake task.
+You can run this task by running:

+    $ rake default
+    $ rake test
+    OR
+    $ rake test['<tests directory>'] ... e.g. rake test['daily_monitor']

+Running rake test only will execute tests in all directories within the test/ directory.
+Providing a directory name will only execute tests within that directory.
+The work flow is: execute tests once, produce result, run all failed test one more time and give final result.

+If you wanna know what rake tasks are available in this repo, run:

+    $ rake -T

 If you only want to run a single test, go into the directory of this repo on your local machine